sumaiya94/Payroll/README.md

 # Payroll

 Enter employee information to calculate payroll information.
-The paystubs are printed to a file.
+The paystubs are printed to a text file.